-The engine is the heart at these trucks, and higher GVW means a more powerful and efficient engine for power, pickup and speed is a primary need.
+The engine is at the heart of these trucks, and higher GVW means a more powerful and efficient engine for power, pickup and speed is a must.
 Ashok Leyland’s 4220 rigid truck gets the H series, 6 cylinders, CRS with iGen-6 technology BS6 engine.
 It produces 200HP of power at a maximum torque of 700 Nm at 1200-2000 rpm.
 Tata Motors LPT 4225 comes with a more powerful 250 HP Cummins ISBe 6.7L BS6 engine which produces a maximum torque of 950 Nm at 1100-1800.
 While the Pro 6042 comes with a 260HP VEDX8 BS6 engine which produces a maximum torque of 1000 Nm at 1000-1700 rpm.

 Tata Motors LPT 4225 front axle is heavy-duty 7T reverse elliot type and the rear axle comes with single reduction RA110HD at RFWD and RA 910 at RRWD.
 It gets Tata's in-house 950 gearboxes with 6F + 1R gears and fitted with ladder-type, heavy-duty frame in 285 x 65 x 8.5 mm dimensions.

 The Eicher Pro 6042 is fitted with heavy-duty fully floating single reduction, 458 mm drive head rear axle, and parabolic front suspensions and semi-elliptic slipper at the rear.
 It gets gearbox is Eaton140S9 manual, the chassis dimensions are 300mm x 76 mm x 7mm, and the brakes are dual circuit full air S-Cam with ABS.